nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/stack_configuration.rst

      - ``1`` to ``Unlimited`` (based on available memory in nRF70 Series device)
      - Number of RX buffers
      - Memory savings
-     - This specifies the number of RX buffers that can be used by the nRF70 Series driver.
+     - This specifies the number of RX buffers that can be used by the nRF Wi-Fi driver.
        The number of buffers must be enough to keep up with the RX traffic, otherwise packets might be dropped.
    * - :kconfig:option:`CONFIG_NRF700X_TX_MAX_DATA_SIZE`
      - ``64`` to ``1600``